WICG/turtledove/FLEDGE.md

 ### 0. All Players Will Have Equal Access to Data

+At present an estimates list of players include:

+* The OS (To be covered in later version?)
+* The Browser
+* The Website/Publisher
+* Third Parties used but not trusted by the Website/Publisher (i.e. widgets)
+* Third Parties used and Trusted by the Website/Publisher (Privacy-Respecting Analytics Companies, Anti-Fraud, etc)
+* SSPs
+* DSPs
+* Other Downstream Partners of the above

 #### 0.1 Preventing Privacy Backdoors

 One of the biggest issue with protecting privacy in adtech has been 'privacy backdoors.'
 These come about when a measure meant to protect user's privacy merely restricts data for one particular adtech player type, or group of player types, while allowing others to access it.
 If 3 pieces of data exist on a webpage that are considered personal data for a user, and 3 companies exist that collect the data, blocking 2 companies from accessing 3 peices of data does functionally nothing for the user, as all 3 peices of data still leak and can be sold.